Changes to Amazon Communications Policy & Buyer-Seller Message [September 2020]Seller Labs

 - Yes, Amazon sellers can still ask for product reviews and seller feedback!
 But the new policy makes it clear that you may ask a buyer for a product review or seller feedback ONCE per purchase.

-- Yes, you can still use third-party software such as Seller Labs Pro’s Communications Center Powered by Feedback Genius in order to help you best comply with the new guidelines while garnering more feedback and reviews and cultivating positive relationships with buyers.
+- Yes, you can still use third-party software such as Seller Labs Pro. in order to help you best comply with the new guidelines while garnering more feedback and reviews and cultivating positive relationships with buyers.

 - Seller Labs has made policy-related updates within Seller Labs Pro.
 The Communications Center is updated to reflect Amazon’s changes.